Chrobry II Battalion: The Prosta Street murders

 During the uprising, a captain in the battalion, Wacław Zagórski (Leszek) discovered that some insurgents (a group of 8 to 10 men) from a different battalion, under the command of officer Stykowski (Hal), had allegedly murdered a number of Jews who had emerged from hiding.
 Together with Roman Bornstein, Chrobry battalion's medic (who was Jewish), he reported the crime to the AK High Command and later published an account of it.
 According to Bornstein, they met with the commander of the uprising, Antoni Chruściel (Monter) who was outraged at the crime and ordered an immediate investigation and court martial of those responsible.
 The resulting investigation by the Home Army's security services led to the arrest of one person, Robert Kaminski, (Francuz) and an arrest warrant for another, Cpl.
 Mucha, with the recommendation that they both be executed under martial law.
 However, Kaminski's fate remains unknown, while Mucha died, killed in the fighting before he could be arrested.
 Some sources have questioned whether Kaminski was in fact responsible for the murders or whether he served as a patsy for Stykowski.

 Further investigations were suspended when it was discovered that the remaining perpetrators had either been killed in fighting or by members of their own unit.
 In particular, Stykowski's own men shot a Corporal Unrug whom they blamed for the murders, supposedly because they had been disgusted by his actions.
 However, it is also possible that Unrug was killed in order to keep him from implicating Stykowski (who was never prosecuted) in the crime.
 Investigations also revealed that Stykowski's men had also killed members of the Chrobry II unit out of robbery motives.

 According to accounts after the war, the Chrobry II battalion had been mistakenly blamed for the murders, because they controlled an area neighbouring the one where they had been committed.
 In fact, it was actually one of the senior officers of the battalion who had exposed the crime.

 Notable soldiers of the unit

-At its height, the battalion group Chrobry II had 3200 personnel, including 3000 fighters.
+At its height, the Chrobry II Battalion had 3200 personnel, including 3000 fighters.
 During the uprising, about 400 of them were killed.

 One of the platoons of the battalion was led by the author of the first ever report about the Holocaust, Witold Pilecki, later executed by the Polish communist secret police.